joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 were technically "fixed-term full time employees" (so, not contractors or interns).
 As such in mid-July we went through the Google's normal two-day employee orientation.
-After this we had a separate orientation specific for AI residents that lasted about two week.
+After this we had a separate orientation specific for AI residents that lasted about two weeks.
 Each of us got an "orientation mentor" who showed us the ropes about how to do basic things within Google Brain.
 (There were varying degrees of helpfulness from the orientation mentors.
 My mentor, Patrick Nguyen was great, but I think some residents never saw their